-45 To what extent is private enforcement possible?
+51 To what extent is private enforcement possible?
 Can non-parties to agreements containing vertical restraints obtain declaratory judgments or injunctions and bring damages claims?
 Can the parties to agreements themselves bring damages claims?
 What remedies are available?
 How long should a company expect a private enforcement action to take?

 Private actions for damages for breaches of the chapter I prohibition or article 101 may be brought in the UK High Court, regardless of whether an infringement decision has been reached by the OFT, another sectoral regulator or the European Commission.
-Several actions have been brought including the ground-breaking case of Courage v Crehan in relation to which, on reference, the CJEU confirmed that a party to an agreement infringing article 101 must be able to bring an action for damages if, as a result of its weak bargaining positions, it cannot be said to be responsible for the infringement

-(see EU chapter).
-In addition, insofar as concerns third parties, in the Football Association Premier League Ltd & Others v LCD Publishing Limited case, LCD challenged the legality under chapter I of agreements between the Football Association Premier League and photographers to which LCD was not a party (albeit in defence of a copyright infringement claim).
-Though relatively few cases have proceeded to final awards of damages, many private damages actions brought in the UK have been settled out of court (including The Consumers' Association (trading as Which?) v IJB Sports plc).
+Several actions have been brought including the ground-breaking case of Courage v Crehan in relation to which, on reference, the CJEU confirmed that a party to an agreement infringing article 101 must be able to bring an action for damages if, as a result of its weak bargaining position, it cannot be said to be responsible for the infringement (see European Union chapter).
+In addition, non-parties to agreements can challenge their validity directly before the courts (see, for example, Football Association Premier League Ltd & Others v LCD Publishing Limited.
+Though relatively few cases have proceeded to final awards of damages, many private damages actions brought in the United Kingdom have been settled out of court.

 Under section 47A of the CA, any person who has suffered loss or damage as a result of an infringement of either the chapter I prohibition or article 101 may bring a claim for damages before the CAT.
 In general, claims may only be brought before the CAT when the relevant competition authority (namely the OFT, the relevant sectoral regulator or the European Commission) has taken an infringement decision and any appeal from such decision has been finally determined or the time period for such appeal has expired ('follow-on actions').
 The first section 47A damages claim to be based on an OFT decision (albeit made under the chapter II prohibition) was brought in April 2006 (Healthcare at Home Ltd v Genzyme Ltd).

-Finally, under section 47B, claims under section 47A may also be brought by certain specified bodies on behalf of consumers.
+Further, under section 47B, claims under section 47A may also be brought by certain specified bodies on behalf of consumers.
 (The Consumers' Association (trading as Which?) v JJB Sports plc (which settled in 2008) was one such example.)